easy-swoole/doc-old/En/Event/afterRequest.md

 }
 ```

-## For example
+## What to do in this stage

-Trace can be used in this event to track requests and obtain the response content.
+In this event, you can get request and the response content, so it is a perfect place to put some codes for tracking or logging purpose.
 ```php
 <?php